dataset-vn/crowdsource-tool/docs/source/tags/index.md

 ## Variables

 All object tags and some control and visual tags support variables inside their parameters.
 A variable shall be placed inside `value` property of the tag and start with a `$` sign.
-The idea is you configure Label Studio once and then provide different data objects for it to load.
+The idea is you configure Dataset once and then provide different data objects for it to load.
 Here is an example config:

 ```html
 <View>